gratipay/gratipay.com/www/about/policies/terms-of-service.md

 provide the promised services).

   1. Gratipay does not provide refunds.
 Teams are responsible for producing the Open Work they offer.
-Gratipay does not hold funds on behalf of Teams, does not warrant or guarantee that Teams will provide the Open Work they promise.
+Gratipay does not hold funds on behalf of Teams, and does not warrant or guarantee that Teams will provide the Open Work they promise.